Onboarding Azure accounts

 Verify that all permissions have a green checkmark in the Status column.

-Adding the Azure account to PingOne Privilege
+Step 4: Add the Azure Account to PingOne Privilege

 Finally, use the credentials from the ProcyonConnectorApp to add the account to PingOne Privilege.